pybrain-workshop/pybrain-workshop.github.io/index.md

 The workshops are hosted by the [MRC Cognition and Brain Sciences Unit](https://www.mrc-cbu.cam.ac.uk/) at the University of Cambridge, and will run online with Zoom.
 Registration is free and will open soon.
-It will be possible to register separately for each workshop, but please do sign up for the introductory session if you've never worked with Python before.

 # Schedule

+Workshops will run Mondays and Tuesdays, and generally take place 9:30am-12:00pm and 13:00pm-15:30pm GMT.
+There is separate registration for each workshop, but please do sign up for Edwin's introductory session if you've never worked with Python before.

-## 2-3 November: Introductory python, basic data analysis, experiment coding
+## 2-3 November 2020: Introductory python, basic data analysis, experiment coding

 *[Edwin Dalmaijer](http://www.pygaze.org/esdalmaijer/), MRC CBU*